 The Benefits of Probiotics for UTI Prevention

 Infections are less likely to occur when your vaginal and urinary microbiomes are balanced.
 Probiotics can hinder the activities of harmful bacteria that give rise to urinary tract infections and bacterial infections (like bacterial vaginosis).
-Unfortunately, your health and lifestyle may reduce the number of beneficial bacteria in your body.

 Some small studies show promising evidence that probiotic supplements that increase probiotic levels may support a healthy immune response, reducing the risk of UTIs.
 A 2018 meta-analysis of eight studies concluded there was significant evidence to suggest that probiotics lower the likelihood of UTIs.
 However, the research also noted that more extensive studies are necessary to investigate the potential benefits of probiotics for UTI prevention.

-How to Use UTI Prevention Probiotics
+How to Use UTI Prevention Probiotics for Women

 You can use probiotics for UTI prevention in two main ways: eating foods and taking supplements.
 Yogurt and fermented foods (like kefir, sauerkraut, tempeh, and kimchi) are all excellent sources of probiotics.
-However, many struggle to eat enough of these foods for consistent health benefits from probiotics.
+However, many struggle to eat enough of these foods for consistent urinary health benefits from probiotics.

 Probiotic bladder supplements make it easier to increase your probiotic intake.
 Follow these tips for best results when taking the supplement form of probiotics.